 Take "Pirates of the Caribbean," for instance.
 To develop this ride, Disney brought in his team of veteran movie-makers and plotted out the entire adventure, much as you would write a script for a movie.
 Ride-goers sail into a scene straight out of every well-known pirate movie, on a boat that passes between two pirate galleons as they blast cannonballs at one another - except that these pirates are three-dimensional animatronic figures and not just projected images up on a screen.
 In short, Disneyland was the first "movie park."

 And recently, Disney has reversed the process.
-They have begun making movies inspired by the rides at Disneyland, including "The Country Bears," "Pirates of the Caribbean" and "The Haunted Mansion".
+They have begun making movies inspired by the rides at Disneyland, including "Jungle Cruise," "Pirates of the Caribbean" and "The Haunted Mansion".

 Ironically, most so-called experts predicted that Disneyland would be a failure.
 The amusement park professionals of the time told Disney he couldn't charge admission, that the rides were too expensive, and that he had to sell beer to make a profit.
 Well, Disneyland opened on July 17, 1955, and just seven weeks later the one millionth visitor passed through the Disneyland turnstiles.
 Ten years later, it was 50 million.
 Now, almost 400 million people have visited the Magic Kingdom.

 And if you want to see stars, Mickey Mouse is as big a star as Clark Gable ever was.
 In fact, the famous mouse holds the Guinness world record for the most fan mail ever received by a star!
 So if you or your kids want to see your favorite Toon stars up close & personal, this is the only place where your kids can shake hands with Donald Duck, pose with Cinderella, or watch Tinkerbell fly through the night time sky.